-Before installing your spare be aware that in some spare tires there are readings on the inside.
-Remember to read these properly as they can provide very important information, such as the maximum permissible speed and the bolt or nut type the spare was designed for.
+Before installing your spare be aware that some spare tires contain readings on the inside.
+Remember to read these correctly as they can provide critical information, such as the maximum permissible speed and the bolt or nut type the spare was designed to be used.
 If the spare is the original one which came with the car, the bolts or nuts that came off of the flat can be reused.

 Line up the bolts or holes of the car hub with the holes located on the spare tire and push the wheel onto the hub.
 Finger tighten the nuts in a clockwise direction onto the hub using the cat and corner method (this means to tighten the bolt that is furthest away from the first one tightened, or tighten one nut then the opposing nut).
 This is done to maintain even pressure across the wheel so that the wheel would be flush on the hub without any tension.